NoTrac3/CyberCrimeDB/README.md

 This repository will be one of few receiving continued updates.

-FOR COMPLETE EVIDENCE REQUEST: Please reach us through https://wintergate.org/ OR Join our Discord server:  [```DISCORD COMMUNITY SERVER```](https://discord.gg/GEpEzNjAUh)
+FOR COMPLETE EVIDENCE REQUEST: Please reach us through website OR Join our Discord server:  [```DISCORD COMMUNITY SERVER```](https://discord.gg/GEpEzNjAUh)

 # OPERATION EXPOSURE COMPLETION